 Vivian Zamel is Professor of English and Director of the English as a Second Language Program at the University of Masssachusetts-Boston.
 She teaches first year ESL composition courses as well as graduate courses on ESL Theory and pedagogy.
 She has researched and published extensively on the writing and learning of linguistically diverse learners, much of which she draws on in her current position as Director of the University's Center for the Improvement of Teaching.
-She co-authored, with UMass colleagues Eleanor Kutz and Suzie O. Groden, The Discovery of Competence (Boynton Cook, 1993), and co-edited, with Ruth Spack, Negotiating Academic Literacies: Teaching and Learning Across Languages and Cultures (Lawrence Erlbaum, 1998). © Journal of Basic Writing, Vol. 19, No. 2, 2000 students face as writers in a language they are necessarily still in the process of acquiring.
-These reflections often focus, not surprisingly, on the constraints of using English, on not feeling free to express oneself, on the fear of being mistaken or misunderstood.
-The following account is revealing for what it tells us not only about this student's experiences with composing in English, but about the efforts she recognizes she must make in order to deal with what she calls the "barriers to writing"1:
+She co-authored, with UMass colleagues Eleanor Kutz and Suzie Q. Groden, The Discovery of Competence (Boynton Cook, 1993), and co-edited, with Ruth Spack, Negotiating Academic Literacies: Teaching and Learning Across Languages and Cultures (Lawrence Erlbaum, 1998).

+students face as writers in a language they are necessarily still in the process of acquiring.
+These reflections often focus, not surprisingly, on the constraints of using English, on not feeling free to express one-self, on the fear of being mistaken or misunderstood.
+The following account is revealing for what it tells us not only about this student's experiences with composing in English, but about the efforts she recognizes she must make in order to deal with what she calls the "barriers to writing" 1: